List of Persepolis F.C. players

 Persepolis Football Club is a professional association football club based in Tehran, Iran.

 Persepolis was founded in 1963 by Ali Abdo and has been in the first division of Iranian football since 1968.
 The club has played at its home ground, Azadi Stadium, since 1973.
 They contest the Tehran Derby against rival team Esteghlal, a match that is closely followed by Iranian football fans and considered to be one of the popular clubs in Asia,.
 According to the Asian Football Confederation, Persepolis is the most popular football club in Asia.
 At the AFC Champions League, 11 of the top 20 matches by attendance were played by Persepolis.
 Persepolis has also broken the record of 100,000 attendees in four matches at the AFC Champions League.
-Persepolis has won a record fifteen Iranian league titles, as well as seven Hazfi Cups, five Super Cups and the 1990–91 Asian Cup Winners' Cup.
+Persepolis has won a record sixteen Iranian league titles, as well as seven Hazfi Cups, five Super Cups and the 1990–91 Asian Cup Winners' Cup.
 Many notable players have played for the club, including former Bundesliga players Ali Karimi, Ali Daei, Vahid Hashemian and Mehdi Mahdavikia.
 Ali Parvin, who spent 18 years with the club from 1970 to 1988, is widely regarded as the club's greatest player.